Fast Facts: Harvey Mudd College

 - Inaugural American Mathematical Society Award for an Exemplary Program or Achievement in a Mathematics Department, 2005

-- Five Mathematical Association of America Alder Awards for Distinguished Teaching by a Beginning Faculty Member
+- Seven Mathematical Association of America Alder Awards for Distinguished Teaching by a Beginning Faculty Member

-- Two Mathematical Association of America Haimo Awards for Distinguished Teaching of Mathematics
+- Three Mathematical Association of America Haimo Awards for Distinguished Teaching of Mathematics

-- Three NSF Career Awards recognizing extraordinary faculty in early stages of their careers, for faculty in the Biology, Chemistry and Computer Science departments
+- Eleven NSF Career Awards recognizing extraordinary faculty in early stages of their careers, for faculty in the Biology, Chemistry, Computer Science, Engineering and Physics departments

 - American Physical Society’s Prize to a Faculty Member for Research in an Undergraduate Institution